Certifications and titles

 The following lists include all the titles currently issued in New Jersey.
 In order to locate the information you are interested in, select the list from the choices below that best meets your need.
 If you are unsure of the title that you are seeking but you know that it is an instructional certificate, you would be best served to review the list of titles in alphabetical order by type of certificate.
 If you know the name of the title, please review the list of titles in alphabetical order.

 A few of the titles listed are accompanied by links to more detailed information on their specific requirements.
-While the Office of Licensure and Credentials is endeavoring to create these detailed links for each of the hundreds of titles listed, it is strongly advised that all applicants become thoroughly familiar with the information provided in the New Jersey Licensing Code, which outlines the specific requirements for each certification and title.
+While the Office of Certification and Induction is endeavoring to create these detailed links for each of the hundreds of titles listed, it is strongly advised that all applicants become thoroughly familiar with the information provided in the New Jersey Licensing Code, which outlines the specific requirements for each certification and title.